JanuarySnow/Nomad/README.md

 A death alternative - respawning instead of save scumming.

-Expanded calibers with fully simulated projectiles with drop-off
+Expanded calibers with fully simulated projectiles with drop-off and bullet penetration of cover depending on the caliber and material of the cover.

 Over 170 new guns and weapons, patched and cleaned and distributed manually to leveled lists.